aryabyte21/gowhale/readme.md

 int a[3];
 state that p is a pointer to int because ‘*p’ has type int, and that a is an array of ints because a[3] (ignoring the particular index value, which is punned to be the size of the array) has type int.

 What about functions?

+In c, we can divide a large program into the basic building blocks known as function.
+The function contains the set of programming statements enclosed by {}.
+A function can be called multiple times to provide reusability and modularity to the C program.
+In other words, we can say that the collection of functions creates a program.
+The function is also known as procedureor subroutinein other programming languages.

 Originally, C’s function declarations wrote the types of the arguments outside the parens, like this:

 int main(argc, argv)
     int argc;